MHumm/delphi-code-coverage-wizard-plus/README.md

 this project like *NOTICE.txt*, *CONTRIBUTING.md*, *SECURITY.md*.

 ## Where is the Code Coverage command line tool from?
-The command line tool used is some not yet up to date version of this one: https://github.com/DelphiCodeCoverage/DelphiCodeCoverage
+The command line tool used and included is the version of this one compiled at 2022/11/13: https://github.com/DelphiCodeCoverage/DelphiCodeCoverage

-The plan is to look at it again and update it, if it is still compatible or adapt if there's anything to change.
-This should happen in the near future.
+If the CodeCoverage.exe did not really change any parameters one can replace it with a new version, if desired.
+Updates of the wizard should contain updated versions as well.

 ## How to install?
 Just open and run the project provided in the Source directory.